moniaros/AgentRisePortal/README.md

 ### Local Development

-For local development, these API calls are mocked by fetching data from static JSON files:
+For local development, some API calls are mocked by fetching data from static JSON files:
 -   `/data/gbp_location.json` (for the business summary)
 -   `/data/gbp_reviews.json` (for the list of reviews) This allows for UI development and testing without requiring live API credentials.